Customers & Vendors - Overview

 Office365 is Microsoft’s productivity software suite that consists of all office-ready applications.
 If you have your customer and vendor information in Office365, you can import them into Zoho Inventory.

 Before that, you’ll have to integrate your Office365 account with Zoho Inventory.
-After establishing the integration, you can import your contacts from Office365 to Zoho Inventory.
+After establishing the integration, you can import your customers/vendors from Office365 to Zoho Inventory.
 Learn how.

 G Suite is Google’s suite of online apps to connect people in your company.
 If you have your customer information in G Suite, you can import them into Zoho Inventory easily.

 At any point of time, you can add some missing information or update your contacts’ information in Zoho Inventory.
 To edit a contact:

 - Navigate to either the Customers or Vendors module.

 - Open the contact you wish to edit.

 - Click the Edit button in the top-right corner of the page.

 - Update the necessary information.

 - Click Save to update the changes.